 ...

-Besides the benefit of simplification by abstracting all responses into a single collection, there's also a huge performance improvement from caching requests.
-When calling the APIs, all requests can take something like 10000 millisseconds -- while the access of cached content takes about 5 milliseconds.
-Furthermore, this prevents exceeding most API rate limits.
+Besides the benefit of simplification by abstracting all responses into a single collection, there’s also a significant performance improvement thanks to request caching.
+Cached API calls take about 5 milliseconds, compared to 10,000 milliseconds for non-cached ones.
+Furthermore, this helps prevent exceeding most API rate limits.